Black (Cumin) Seed Oil | Perfect Press® | Activation Products | 100ml

 These tiny black seeds are an all around superfood and multi-vitamin.

-Instructions: Take 5ml teaspoon once a day – contains 20 servings.
+Instructions: Take 1-3 teaspoons per day. – contains 20 servings.
 Or rub externally on body for skin health and improvement to many known conditions such as “candida rash” and other irritable rough skin issues.

 When stored properly, this Black Cumin Oil has an extremely long shelf life.
 Oil must be tightly capped and stored at regular room temperature in a dry place out of direct sunlight.
 When stored properly, oil will remain fresh for 36 months.